lowmess/tachyons-print/readme.md

-# TACHYONS
+# TACHYONS PRINT

-Functional CSS for humans.
+Functional CSS for humans (and printers).

 Quickly build and design new UI without writing CSS.